jhucompilers/fall2020/assign/assign01.md

 The tokens (lexical units) of the calculator language are as follows.

-An *identifier* is a lower-case letter followed by 0 or more lower-case letters or digits.
+An *identifier* is a letter followed by 0 or more letters or digits.
+(Letters can be either upper or lower case.
+Case is significant, so `foo` and `Foo` are different identifiers.)

 An *integer literal* is a sequence of 1 or more digits.